bcbi/code_style_guide/README.md

 <a name="javascript_react"/></a>
 ## JavaScript - React
+Generally, BCBI apps should use React, Redux, Sagas, and Bootstrap.
+This allows for greater interoperability of components and easier maintenance.

 * For JSX style, follow [Airbnb guidelines](https://github.com/airbnb/javascript/tree/master/react)
 * Folder organization for a react-redux app is inspired on this [post](https://www.robinwieruch.de/tips-to-learn-react-redux/#folderOrganization).
 Depending on the leavel of complexity of your app, it may look something like